Coleco stands for: COnnecticut

 TeleGames was most interested in the games themselves, and bought

-virtually all remaining stock of games.
+virtually all the remaining game stock.

 Palan Electronics also had plans, and they

 would sell the ColecoVision game console once again for 50 €.

 rerelease, but now with a mysterious

 of great games that suddenly could not be sold.

 Coleco ended up with debts of $540.3 million, and 2,500 workers lost their

-Shortly after, Coleco sold all its assets in North America.
+Shortly after, Coleco sold all of its

-turned back to the videogame market.
+other cities.
+They would never return to the videogame market.

 Cause of bankruptcy: Chapter 11: not liable.